nzdavidv/pages/pages/ESXi-laptop-GNS3.md

 ### Lab objective
 To run a virtual Cisco router using GNS3 on a virtual machine for low cost, for no other reason really other than for the challenge itself.
 My wife would say I'm 'nerding'.
-My Cisco switch was a freebee, the ESXi software was a free download from broadcom (although tricky site to navigate).
+My Cisco switch was a freebee, the ESXi software was a free download from broadcom (although tricky site to navigate) and the laptop was fairly low cost.

 There are 3 main pieces to this.
 1. Setup the Cisco physical switch